- Home

 Fear of the cancer returning

-Feeling anxious or frightened about the cancer coming back (recurrence) is a common challenge and one of the greatest concerns for cancer survivors.
-Most cancer survivors are likely to experience this fear to some degree and it may come and go for many years.
+It is common to feel anxious or frightened about the cancer coming back (recurrence).
+Most cancer survivors are likely to experience this fear to some degree, and it may come and go for many years.
+You can learn ways to manage this fear.

 Learn more about: